inverno-io/inverno-mods/inverno-http-server/README.md

 In the above code, we have set the server port to 8081, enabled HTTP/2 over cleartext and set the number of thread allocated to the reactor core IO event loop group to 4.

+> `h2_enabled` property defaults to `true` when TLS is configured and to `false` otherwise, in order to activate HTTP/2 over cleartext, it must be set to true explicitly.

 Please refer to the [API documentation][inverno-javadoc] to have an exhaustive description of the different configuration properties.
 We can for instance configure low level network settings like TCP keep alive or TCP no delay as well as HTTP related settings like compression or TLS.

 > You can also refer to the [configuration module documentation](#configuration-1) to get more details on how configuration works and more especially how you can from here define the HTTP server configuration in command line arguments, property files...

 ### Logging

-The HTTP server can log access and error events at `INFO` and `ERROR` level respectively.
-They can be disabled by configuring `io.inverno.mod.http.server.Exchange` logger as follows:
+The HTTP server logs error events at ERROR` level with the `io.inverno.mod.http.server.ErrorExchange` logger and access events at `INFO` level with the `io.inverno.mod.http.server.Exchange` logger when the `HttpAccessLogsInterceptor` has been registered to the server controller exchange handlers (see [HTTP access logs interceptor](#http-access-logs-interceptor)).

+These loggers can be configured as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>